Raojiyong/KITPose/README.md

 #### 🔥🔥🔥 News

 - **2025-02-24:** Code and pre-trained models are released. 🎊🎊🎊
-- **2025-02-23:** This repo is released.
+- **2025-02-23:** This repo is released. 🚀📚
+- **2025-01-06:** A long version is accepted by IJCV 2025 (We extended KITPose in both method and experiment settings).
+- **2022-10-27:** KITPose is accepted to PRCV 2022, won the **Best Student Paper** award. 🎉🏆

 ---

 > **Abstract:**
-This is an official pytorch implementation of [*Learning Structure-Supporting Dependencies via Keypoint Interactive Transformer for General Mammal Pose Estimation*](https://link.springer.com/article/10.1007/s11263-025-02355-0).
+> This is an official pytorch implementation of [*Learning Structure-Supporting Dependencies via Keypoint Interactive Transformer for General Mammal Pose Estimation*](https://link.springer.com/article/10.1007/s11263-025-02355-0).
-In this work, to achieve general mammal pose estimation, we developed a novel keypoints-interactive model, namely KITPose, to pursue structure-supporting dependencies among keypoints and body parts.
+> In this work, to achieve general mammal pose estimation, we developed a novel keypoints-interactive model, namely KITPose, to pursue structure-supporting dependencies among keypoints and body parts.
 In particular, we explicitly disentangle the keypoint-specific clues from the backbone features without any spatial splitting.
 An effective design named Generalised Heatmap Regression Loss is proposed to enable the adaptive adjustment of intermediate features to optimise keypoint representations.
-Simultaneously, to preserve the semantic information in the image, a new concept, referred to as body part prompts, is introduced to provide discriminative context, organising the information interactions.
+> Simultaneously, to preserve the semantic information in the image, a new concept, referred to as body part prompts, is introduced to provide discriminative context, organising the information interactions.
 Furthermore, to automatically balance the importance between each keypoints, a novel adaptive weight strategy is introduced to common MSE loss.
 The designed architecture reflects its superiority and generalisation for general mammal pose estimation, which has been evaluated through extensive experiments on the AP10K, AnimalKingdom, and COCO datasets.

 ![Illustrating the architecture of the proposed KITPose](/figures/kitpose.png)
 ## <a name="results"></a>🔎 Main Results